 Once you’ve picked the perfect pillow or pillows, be sure to protect your investment by enclosing your pillows in protectors.
 In the next blog, we’ll discuss the pros of using pillow protectors.
 There are no cons.

 In spite of using pillow protectors and pillowcases, some dirt will eventually reach your pillow.
 We recommend you wash your pillows as needed, but at least once every six months.
-We’ll give you tips for washing pillows and comforters in future posts.
+We give you tips for washing pillows and comforters in other posts.

 It’s That Time Again